 This one was hard at first but I’m getting used to it.
 Feelings of being a burden and guilt come to mind.
 Sometimes it’s a really hard thing to do!
-People can be surprising with how ready and willing they are to help.
+People can be surprised by how ready and willing they are to help.
 They just need to be asked and directed with how they can be helpful.
 I know I will have chances to return the many favors that have been bestowed upon me in the past few weeks.
 Dealing with a broken foot or any other hardship while having two small kids truly requires help.
 You never know until you ask!

-Since we were currently in “survival mode”, I must choose what I can do and what I need to do.
+Since we were currently in “survival mode”, I had to choose what I could do and what I need to do.
 This is the hardest for me!
-I have high expectations of myself.
+I have high expectations for myself.
 For example, I love having the house tidy at midday nap time.
 It helps me focus more on writing and planning my blog.
 But right now, it doesn?t happen.
 Slowing down and focusing on the priorities helps me have more patience with my kiddos and, of course, more healing rest for my foot.

 I am borrowing this from one of my favorite books.
-Here is the Affiliate Link- The 4 Agreements: A Practical Guide to Personal Freedom??
+The 4 Agreements: A Practical Guide to Personal Freedom??
 I LOVE this book and will probably talk about it in many posts to come!
 Right now, my best does not involve walking.
 Some days it may not even be getting my youngest down for a nap.
 One way I have found to achieve this for myself is to set little attainable goals each day.
 Accomplish those and celebrate with #4: Treat Yo-Self!

 4. Treat Yo-Self

-5.Have a thankful perspective
+5.Have a Thankful Perspective

 I know there have been many studies done about the benefits of practicing gratitude for your happiness.
 Lately, when I am having a hard moment, annoyed at my current state, I try for a quick thankful meditation or mantra to refocus myself onto a happier moment.
 It gets me back on track for trying my best.
 Life is so sweet, and my kids are growing so fast.
 Focusing on the good makes the hard stuff a little easier.
-I am also insanely thankful for my amazing family who have cooked, cleaned, babysat and more to help me out.
+I am also insanely thankful for my amazing family who has cooked, cleaned, babysat, and more to help me out.
 Time to write some thank you notes!